Non-Affiliates and Outside Collaborations

 - Applicability: The PowerPoint may be used when UCB researchers elect to provide human subjects research (HSR) training to eligible external collaborating staff (e.g., enumerators; non-profit agencies which assist with recruiting, interviewing and/or running focus groups).
 The presentation topics include the ethical principles of the Belmont Report, recruitment, informed consent, and privacy and confidentiality.
 Please note the following:

-- This is an alternative to asking the collaborating staff to take the UCB CITI training modules.
+- This is an alternative to asking the collaborating staff to take the CITI or OHRP training modules.

 - If external collaborators are affiliated with an institution that has an HSR training program in place, the collaborators should comply with the training requirements set by their home institution (i.e., the UCB PI is not responsible for providing the training).